-During 2020, there was an increase of \$977,996 in cash and cash equivalents compared to an increase of \$687,216 in 2019.
-This increase in cash was due to NWCSB's continued work with the Managed Care Organizations.
-Measures that were put in place in previous years to ensure Medicaid billings are accurate and timely continue to be reviewed and monitored.
-These measures continue to result in NWCSB receiving Medicaid revenue in a timely manner.
-NWCSB has also seen an increase in staff positions that bill Medicaid which has resulted in higher Medicaid billings.
-NWCSB will continue to address issues that arise in order to ensure timely payments are received.
+During 2021, there was an increase of \$1,488,024 in cash and cash equivalents compared to an increase of \$977,996 in 2020.
+Part of this increase was related to SOR funding of \$738,400 received in FY21 that was not spent and ultimately paid back to the State in fiscal year 2022.
+The remaining increase in cash was due to NWCSB's continued work to ensure Medicaid billings are accurate and timely.
+An increase in staff positions that bill Medicaid has resulted in higher Medicaid billings.
+As in years past, NWCSB will continue to address issues that arise in order to ensure timely payments are received.